hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 Congress were held even twenty-five times a year.
 But we cannot view with patience the chandalin (i.e., Social Conference) that has been thrust into its bosom by these reformers.
 This is the principal reason why we look upon them as our inveterate enemies.
 We are aware that as we are not independent, now, everybody adopts whatever course he likes.

-We must, however, conduct ourselves as directed in the Shastras.
-But as the reformers are endeavouring to circumscribe our freedom of action by laws, why should we not 'avenge ourselves upon them ?
+We must, however, conduct
+ourselves as directed in the Shastras.
+But as the reformers are endeavouring to circumscribe our freedom of action by laws, why should we not avenge ourselves upon them ?
 There is no reason why we should not.
 At this time a violent discussion was going on between the two parties.
 Bal Gangadhar Tilak took up the leadership of one party and Mahadev Govind Ranade that of the other, and a war of words commenced.
 At this time Shridhar Vithal Date sided with the orthodox party.
 This man is an enthusiastic admirer of (the Hindu) religion.
 He is possessed of more self-respect than others and is therefore ever willing to undergo any expense in order to prove the correctness of his own opinions.
-The co-operation of a man of such determination resulted 978in a great accession of strength to the orthodox party.
+The co-operation of a man of such determination resulted in a great accession of strength to the orthodox party.

 But such strength is of no avail because efforts not backed by physical force are doomed to failure.
 The demands of the National Congress have proved futile for this reason.
 Englishmen know that the National Congress means eating, drinking, recreation and a profusion of tall talk and nothing more.
 Had our people been as spirited as